ali-ghazi78/AP-final_project/README.md

   user_name: 5555555555
   pass_word: 5555555555
 ```
-6. don't change server settings if you don't want to deploy it on a real server.
+6. don't change server settings if you don't want to deploy __sql server__ on a real server.